Saturday, March 7, 2026

 Fitting In (South Africa) – Directed by Fabienne Steiner, it captures the diverse experiences of young South Africans as they begin their studies at the select former Afrikaans university, Stellenbosch.

-Mothers of Chibok (Nigeria) – Ten years after Boko Harama abducted 276 girls from a school in Chibok, Direcor Joel “Kachi” Benson revisits the tragedy through the eyes of the mothers who continue to fight to educate their remaining children.
+Mothers of Chibok (Nigeria) – Ten years after Boko Haram abducted 276 girls from a school in Chibok, Direcor Joel “Kachi” Benson revisits the tragedy through the eyes of the mothers who continue to fight to educate their remaining children.

 Mr Nobody Against Putin (Denmark/Czech Republic) – Directed by David Borenstein and Pasha Talankin, it follows an event organiser and videographer in a small-town school in Russia who secretly documents the disturbing transformation of the school into a war recruitment centre during the invasion of Ukraine.